 Besides most fruits and vegetables, there are other foods that are widely accepted as being alkaline.
-These would include millet, buckwheat, sprouted beans, sprouted seeds, olive oil, soaked almonds, cream, ice cream, jam, milk, chestnuts, fresh coconut, molasses, maple syrup, honey and millet.
+These would include millet, buckwheat, sprouted beans, sprouted seeds, olive oil, soaked almonds, jam, chestnuts, fresh coconut, molasses, maple syrup, honey and millet.

 What Food is Not Allowed

 Foods to be avoided while attempting to alkalinize the body include sugar, dairy, meat (apart from fish occasionally), caffeine, alcohol, tobacco, wheat, yeast, fruit (apart from those mentioned above), bad fats (saturated, trans-fatty acids, hydrogenated) and salt.